Uncombable hair syndrome: History

 The syndrome's name comes directly from its abnormal, frizzy appearance that "totally resists any effort to control it with brush or comb".
 A possible case of uncombable hair syndrome was reported in 1912 by A. F. Le Double and F. Houssay.
 The syndrome was described in 1973 by A. Dupré, P. Rochiccioli, and J. L. Bonafé, who named it cheveux incoiffables (unstyleable hair).
 Later that year it was independently described as "spun-glass hair" by J. D. Stroud and A. H. Mehregan.
 The currently used term was coined in the early 1980s.
 However, the UHS phenotype was recorded well before the first literature report in 1973.
 A children’s story published in Germany in 1845 detailed a character named Struwwelpeter or "Shockheaded Peter", presumably to describe the frizzy nature of a patient's hair with UHS.
 This children's story was later translated by Mark Twain and the character was instead called "Slovenly Peter".

 Evidence of familial transmission of UHS prior to 1973 also comes from case studies.
 In 1983, Garty et al. described the case of a 2-year-old boy whose father, grandfather, and great-grandfather were all said to have the same condition at a young age—difficulty combing their hair.
-In 1993, Zanca and Zanca found a book from 1912 that details the observations, made by Le Double and Houssay (in their book Les Velus), of people with"“mop hair" that does not tolerate combing.
+In 1993, Zanca and Zanca found a book from 1912 that details the observations, made by Le Double and Houssay (in their book Les Velus), of people with "mop hair" that does not tolerate combing.

+Some scientists speculate uncombable hair syndrome to be the cause of Albert Einstein's iconic hairstyle.